Clicky

 What is Keyword Cannibalization?
 (And How to Fix It)

-Keyword cannibalization is the term used to describe how two or more pages on your website are targeting the exact same keywords and thus, taking away traffic from each other and weakening their rankings because there’s no clear winner between them.
+Keyword cannibalization is the term used to describe how two or more pages on your website are targeting the exact same or similar keywords and thus, taking away traffic from each other and weakening their rankings because there’s no clear winner between them.

 In this article, you’ll learn what keyword cannibalization is, why it happens, what you can do about it, and how you can identify it to fix it on your site(s).

-Why Does Keyword Cannibalization Happen?
+Why Does Keyword Cannibalization Happen When Targeting the Same Keyword?

 This happens when you have different pages with content targeting similar keywords, but they don’t have internal links pointing back to each other.
+Having distinct category pages that target different keywords relevant to your products can help prevent keyword cannibalization.

 Instead, these multiple pages get caught in a vicious cycle of trying to target more of the same keyword(s).
+Optimized category pages can help avoid keyword cannibalization by ensuring that search engines can identify and rank the most relevant page for user queries.

 After all, keywords are one of the most important elements of an online search, and sometimes, you need the help of a freelancer to do the job for you.